 Water Cannons and Spray Systems

 High-pressure water can capsize small boats and deter boarding attempts.
-Ships may install fixed spray systems that create a curtain of water around the vessel’s perimeter, making it difficult for small craft to approach and for attackers to climb aboard.
+Ships may install fixed spray systems that create a curtain of water around the vessels perimeter, making it difficult for small craft to approach and for attackers to climb aboard.

-Electrified Barriers
+Electrified Barriers and Acoustic Devices

 Some vessels install electrified fencing systems that deliver non-lethal shocks to anyone attempting to climb over deck rails.
-These systems can be activated when the vessel enters high-risk areas and deactivated for normal port operations.
+Long Range Acoustic Devices (LRAD) can project warning messages and painful noise levels at approaching vessels.

 The Citadel: Last Resort Protection

-Perhaps the most important passive security measure is the citadel—a hardened compartment where crew can shelter if pirates succeed in boarding.
+Perhaps the most important passive security measure is the citadel — a hardened compartment where crew can shelter if pirates succeed in boarding.
 Properly designed citadels provide:

 - Ballistic protection against small arms fire